DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_63_eps-win.md

 `C:\Users\User1\AppData\Roaming\Python\Python37\Scripts`

-Copy the full path to electrum-personal-server.exe.
+Copy the full path to the file `electrum-personal-server.exe`.

 *Hint*, right click on the file, select properties, change to the “Security” tab and copy the full path in “Object Name”.